happybono/SonataSmooth/README.md

 # SonataSmooth
+## SonataSmooth : A Harmonious Approach to Data Smoothing
+SonataSmooth is a compound of "sonata" and "smooth."
+A sonata is a musical form in which multiple movements blend into a single, harmonious whole-here serving as a metaphor for different smoothing algorithms working together in concert.
+"Smooth" highlights the sleek process of gently removing noise from data.

+**Key components**
+- **Sonata** : Evokes the idea of various movements (algorithms) uniting to produce a harmonious result
+- **Smooth** : Emphasizes the smoothing function that gracefully eliminates data noise

+True to its name, SonataSmooth embodies the philosophy of applying multiple techniques in harmony to process data as smoothly and clearly as a piece of music.

+## Project Overview
 **SonataSmooth** is a C#.NET Windows Forms application for efficient noise reduction and smoothing of numerical datasets.
 It supports multiple data input methods, including manual entry, clipboard paste, and drag-and-drop, with robust validation and parsing.
 Users can apply a variety of advanced filtering algorithms such as Rectangular Mean, Weighted Median, Binomial Average, Savitzky-Golay, and Gaussian filters, customizing parameters as needed.
 The application features a responsive, user-friendly interface with real-time progress feedback and batch editing capabilities.
 Designed for flexibility and performance.<br><br>

 - **Rectangular (uniform) mean** :<br>